raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 Finally, we looked at some of the considerations before adopting these ideas:

 1. We should not abstract based on one or two applications, wait until we have three uses for an abstraction.
-That applies to `Hash` and `AutovivifyingHash`.
+That applies to `Hash` and `AutoVivifyingHash`.
 2. It's slightly easier to adopt something like `Hash` is we can get it from a library.
 3. Our consideration around how the [rule of three] does not apply if we ourselves are writing a library: It's our job to guess that dozens or hundreds of downstream users will adopt our abstraction.
 4. Auto-vivification is not much of a win for immutable data, but may be useful if we are constantly adding data to tree-like structures.